anthonynarine/animals/README.md

 # animals

-The goal of this app is to show content on the screen and how its going to change over time with user clicks on each inidvidual animal element
+The goal of this app is to show content on the screen and how its going to change over time using EVENT handler and useState function.

 ~ Button Creation ~